SecretFoundation/Profiles/contributors/Validators/secretnodes/README.md

 Overview of any contributions to the Secret Network ecosystem and/or community, if relevant.

 - Genesis Validator on the Secret Network (Feb 2020)
-- Propopsed and lead the community ENG to SCRT burn.
+- Proposed and led the community ENG to SCRT burn.
 - Development of secretnodes.com explorer with a special focus on the Secret Network.

 ## Contact Us